NasDem Party: Controversy

 On 17 May 2023, the Secretary General of the NasDem Party, Johnny G. Plate was named a suspect in the corruption case of the 4G BTS Infrastructure project in frontier, outermost, and disadvantaged areas (Indonesian: Daerah 3T: Terdepan, Terluar, Tertinggal) which was estimated to result in state losses of more than IDR 8 trillion.

-In August 2025, two members of the DPR RI from the Nasdem Party, Ahmad Sahroni and Nafa Urbach, sparked controversy during the large protests against the contentious allowance for DPR members.
+In August 2025, two members of the DPR RI from the NasDem Party, Ahmad Sahroni and Nafa Urbach, sparked controversy during the large protests against the contentious allowance for DPR members.
 Sahroni faced backlash for labelling those who wished to disband the DPR as "orang tolol sedunia" (the world's stupidest people), while Urbach drew criticism for complaining about the traffic congestion she encountered on her way to the DPR building.
-Both later issued apologies; Sahroni, who is currently in Singapore, refused to return to Indonesia for his own safety.
+Both later issued apologies; Sahroni, who was in Singapore at the time, refused to return to Indonesia for his own safety.
 On 30 August, enraged crowds vandalised and looted Sahroni's home.
-The following day, in response to public outrage, the Nasdem Party dismissed both Sahroni and Urbach from their positions in the DPR RI.
+The following day, in response to public outrage, the NasDem Party dismissed both Sahroni and Urbach from their positions in the DPR RI.